 1 For the purposes of this guidance: "school" refers to all public schools, including public charter schools, public virtual charter schools, alternative education programs, private schools and the Oregon School for the Deaf.
 For ease of readability, "school" will be used inclusively to reference all of these settings.
 2 For the purposes of this guidance: "district" refers to a school district, education service district, public charter school sponsoring district, virtual public charter school sponsoring district, state sponsored public charter school, alternative education programs, private schools, and the Oregon School for the Deaf.
 3 Tribal Consultation is a separate process from stakeholder engagement; consultation recognizes and affirms tribal rights of self-government and tribal sovereignty, and mandates state government to work with American Indian nations on a government-to-government basis.

-2. Please list efforts you have made to engage your community (public health information sharing, taking feedback on planning, etc.) in preparing for school in 2020-21.
+1. Please list efforts you have made to engage your community (public health information sharing, taking feedback on planning, etc.) in preparing for school in 2020-21.
 Include information on engagement with communities often underserved and marginalized and those communities disproportionately impacted by COVID-19.

-SOESD utilized a variety of stakeholder input and information sharing mechanisms, including:
+SOESD utilized a variety of stakeholder input and information sharing mechanisms to inform the community as well as the planning process, including:

-- Coordination of feedback from tribes - Survey of migrant families - Surveys sent to parents / guardians of students in served in SOESD programs to gain feedback on Spring 2020 distance learning and school services for Fall 2020 - Coordination of SOESD plans with component school districts - Coordination with LPHAs and local school districts by SOESD's Reopening Advisor - Meetings with community preschool and childcare center directors - Meetings with EI/ECSE program coordinators in the five county region - Survey of employees on supporting remote work and distance learning - Planning with employees - Meetings with leadership of employee associations - Compilation, analysis, and sharing of state and county health statistics - 1.
-Indicate which instructional model will be used.
+- Coordination of feedback from tribes - Phone survey of migrant families - Surveys sent to parents / guardians of students in served in SOESD schools to gain feedback on Spring 2020 distance learning and school services for Fall 2020 - Coordination with component school districts - Compilation, analysis, and sharing of state and county health statistics